uvarc/rc-website/content/post/2026-may-maintenance.md

 ### System

 ### Modules
-Apptainer will be upgraded to .
+- Apptainer will be upgraded to 1.4.5.
 Existing containers do not need to be rebuilt.
+- GCC 12.4.0 and all modules underneath will be removed.
+Please use 11.4.0 (default) or 14.2.0.

 {{< table title="replacement" class="table table-striped" >}}
 | Module | Remove | Replace with |